niahoo/redux-plug/README.md

 # Redux Plug

-## This library is unstable at the moment, do not use :)

 This library is a simple tool to group you redux code by domain.

 You can group the actions and reducers for a same domain in a same file (or folder, or whatever you like).

-Then, you create a single reducer in which you can plug your modules.

-As the reducer is a regular reducer, you do not have to keep it as the only reducer.
-You can use it with combineReducers or any other library.

 ## Install